Differentially Private Release of Event Logs for Process Mining: Evaluation

 where $\Gamma(u,v)$ is the set of distributions on $\mathbb{R}\times \mathbb{R}$ whose marginals are $u$ and $v$.

-Optimal anonymization is an NP-hard problem~\cite{meyerson2004complexity}.
-Hence, increasing the log size makes it unpractical to perform anonymization within sufficient execution time~\cite{elkoumy2021privacy}.
+Increasing the log size makes it unpractical to perform anonymization within sufficient execution time~\cite{elkoumy2021privacy}.
+Hence, the privacy computational models should be scalable in order to preserve privacy practically.
 Consequently, we conduct a wall-to-wall run time experiment to assess the efficiency of the method.
 We measure the time between reading the input XES file and the generation of its anonymized version.